Flag of Belarus: Hoist ornament pattern

 A decorative pattern, designed in 1917 by Matrona Markevich, is displayed on the hoist of the flag (as it was previously, on the 1951 flag).
 The pattern, derived from local plants and flowers, is a traditional type commonly used in Belarus.
-These patterns are sometimes used in woven garments, most importantly in the traditional ruchnik, a woven cloth used for ceremonial events such as religious services, weddings, and other more minor social functions, such as a host offering guests bread and salt served on a ručnik.
+These patterns are sometimes used in woven garments, most importantly in the traditional rushnyk, a woven cloth used for ceremonial events such as religious services, weddings, and other more minor social functions, such as a host offering guests bread and salt served on a ručnik.

 The husband of Matrona Markevich was arrested for anti-Soviet propaganda and executed during Soviet repression in Belarus in 1937, after which the family was dekulakised.
-The original ruchnik has not survived and was either confiscated by the NKVD in 1937 or destroyed during World War II.
+The original rushnyk has not survived and was either confiscated by the NKVD in 1937 or destroyed during World War II.
 The brother of Matrona Markevich, Mikhail Katsar, head of the ethnography and folklore department at the Academy of Sciences of Belarus, was included into the commission that was ordered to create a new flag for the Belarusian SSR in 1951.
 A monument to Matrona Markevich was erected in Sianno in 2015.